-- (i) The Company has received demand from Deputy Commissioner of Commercial Taxes for the financial year 2014-15 towards non-submission of statutory forms. - (ii) The Company has received demand from Office of the Principal Commissioner of Central Tax GST Commissionerate, Bengaluru East for the financial years 2008-15 towards non payment of service tax and wrong availment of ineligible Cenvat Credit.
-Further, the Company has also paid ₹ 84.41 lakhs under protest towards the demand notice. - (iii The Company has received demand notices of ₹ 751 12 lakhs and ₹ 157.88 lakhs under Income Tax Act 1961 for the Assessment year 2014-16 and 2015-16 towards disallowance under Section 14 A, Income related to unclaimed TDS Credit and Income Tax & interest under Section 234B.The Company has filed petition before The Commissioner of Income Tax (Appeals) for A.Y.
-2014-15 and Deputy Commissioner of Income Tax for A.Y.
+- (i) During the previous year, the Company has received demand from Deputy Commissioner of Commercial Tax for the financial year 2014-15 towards non-submission of statutory forms.
+However, during the current year, the Company has received the favourable order and the demand stands vacated. - (ii) The Company has received demand from the offices of the Joint/Assistant Commissioner of Central Tax GST Commissionerate, Bengaluru East for the financial years 2008-15 amounting to ₹ 286.26 towards non payment of Service Tax and wrong availment of ineligible Cenvat Credit.
+The Company has filed the appeals against the above orders and paid ₹ 97.95 lakhs under protest towards the demand. - (iii) The Company has received demand notices of ₹751.12 lakhs and ₹ 157.88 lakhs under Income Tax Act 1961 for Assessment Year 2014-15 and 2015-16, respectively, towards disallowance under Section 14 A, Income related to unclaimed TDS credit and Income Tax & Interest under Section 234B.
+In current year, the Company has received favourable order for Assessment Year 2014-15 towards disallowance under Section 14 A and has filed appeal before the Income Tax Appellate Tribunal for unclaimed TDS credit and interest u/s 234B.
+Further, for AY 2015-16, the Company has filed appeal before Deputy Commissioner of Income Tax.